farcaster-project/RFCs/05-tasks-and-events.md

 `watch_address` asks the syncer for notifications about when a specified address is involved in a transaction.

 Required parameters are:
 * `lifetime`: Epoch at which the syncer SHOULD drop this task.
-Until then, this task MUST be maintained, barring the case where an `abort_id` task aborts it.
+Until then, this task MUST be maintained, barring the case where an `abort` task aborts it.

 For Bitcoin, the following additional parameters are defined:
 * `address`: The address to watch.